Craig House (New Jersey): Later history

 With the house left intact, the family were able to continue farming for 50 years after the battle.
-John Craig, Jr. died in 1824, his inheritance was divided amongst his children, Jonathan (who received a half of the share) and his daughters Amelia and Mary (whom both inherited one-quarter share each).
+John Craig, Jr. died in 1824, his inheritance was divided amongst his children, Jonathan (who received a half of the share) and his daughters Amelia and Mary (who both inherited one-quarter share each).
 When Mary died in 1839, Jonathan and his brother Samuel (who inherited property in New York) legally granted full ownership of the property to Amelia and her husband Peter Bowne.
 Amelia and Peter birthed a daughter, Anna Maria Bowne.
 Anna married Enoch L. Cowart, birthed a son named Samuel Craig Cowart in 1854, and inherited the property upon her mother's death in 1855.

 Samuel Craig Cowart (1854-1943), was active in the community.
 Hailing from Freehold Borough, New Jersey, he was a prestigious lawyer.
 A charter member of the National Society of the Sons of the American Revolution, he had a deep passion for history.
 When his mother Anna Maria died in 1898, the property was bequeathed to his father Enoch, before being passed down to Samuel upon Enoch's death in 1908.
 While despite Samuel not residing in the Craig House (he would rent it out to tenant farmers) he was still very enamored with the homestead's rich history and the role it played during the Battle of Monmouth.
 The iron kettle that held the legendary jewelry of his ancestors was actually retrieved and restored by Samuel.
-After Samuel's death in 1943, his widowed wife sold the farm to Ernest Tark, whom used what he renamed as 'Battleground Farm' to hire migrants to cultivate the agriculture.
+After Samuel's death in 1943, his widowed wife sold the farm to Ernest Tark, who used what he renamed as 'Battleground Farm' to hire migrants to cultivate the agriculture.
 The farmland was maintained but the home itself deteriorated.